 About the course

-The part-time MSc in Musculoskeletal Sciences provides practising clinicians with an academic training in the sciences underlying musculoskeletal diseases, promoting an understanding of the ways in which research can be used to improve knowledge and treatment of musculoskeletal diseases.
+The part-time taught MSc in Musculoskeletal Sciences provides practising clinicians or those with a degree in biomedical or biological sciences with an academic training in the sciences underlying musculoskeletal diseases, promoting an understanding of the ways in which research can be used to improve knowledge and treatment of musculoskeletal diseases.

 - Research, Statistics and Epidemiology

 Teaching methods include lectures, small group sessions, problem-based learning scenarios and evaluation of academic papers.
 In addition, you will be expected to undertake self-directed learning in your own time, to build on the information provided in the teaching sessions.

 The allocation of graduate supervision for this course is the responsibility of the Medical Sciences Division and the Nuffield Department of Orthopaedics, Rheumatology and Musculoskeletal Sciences (NDORMS) and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Medical Sciences Division.

 Students are encouraged to meet with their Academic Advisors during the teaching residentials in Oxford which occur eight times over the two years.

 There are a number of formative and summative assessments throughout the two-year course which include literature review, two MCQ papers and two short answer written papers.
 In the final year, students are required to submit a research proposal in the form of a 'mock' grant application.
 In addition, throughout the course students will be required to give a number of formative and summative oral presentations.

 The course has been running since 2008 and a small number of cohorts (10-15%) have been undertaking further post- graduate training in the form of PhD or DPhil.
 However, as most students were from clinical background, the majority of students have advanced their clinical careers and pursued specialist clinical training opportunities.